Agile Training and Scrum

-The use of Agile management training as an approach to managing projects has been increasing dramatically over the last several years, and RG Freeman Group has kept up.
+The use of Agile management training as an approach to managing projects has been increasing dramatically over the last several years, and RG Freeman Group has kept up with agile training courses.
 Gartner had predicted that Agile development methods would be used on 80% of all software development projects.

 Many companies face the dilemma of introducing, managing, and executing Agile methodologies as a potential alternative to Waterfall projects.
 A traditional project management approach can become ineffective.
 Executives may not be satisfied with the cost of completing projects, the time it takes to complete them, or their ability to meet dynamic expectations.
 At the same time, a company cannot just ‘convert’ to Agile.
 The management culture needs to be supportive.
 Special circumstances--like virtual teams and regulatory controls--may not seem consistent with Agile principles.